wso2/docs-mi/en/docs/reference/connectors/google-pubsub-connector/googlepubsub-connector-example.md

 In order to deploy and run the project, refer the [build and run]({{base_path}}/develop/deploy-artifacts/#build-and-run) guide.

-## Testing
+## Test

 Invoke the API as shown below using the curl command.
-Curl Application can be downloaded from [here](https://curl.haxx.se/download.html).
+Curl application can be downloaded from [here](https://curl.haxx.se/download.html).

 1. Create a Topic for store company update notifications.